Occupational Safety and Health/Disaster Prevention

 Basic Approach

-Any fire, explosion or leak of a hazardous substance at a chemicals plant could have a tremendous impact on local residents and the rest of the community and damage the health of employees, including those of our partner companies.
+Any fire, explosion or leakage of a hazardous substance from a chemicals plant could have a tremendous impact on local residents and the rest of the community and damage the health of employees, including those of our partner companies.
 As well as operating and maintaining its facilities in line with pertinent laws and regulations, the DIC Group regularly conducts emergency drills and has earthquake and other response measures in place in the event a major accident occurs.

 Framework for Promotion

-Principal Initiatives in Fiscal Year 2021
+Principal Initiatives in Fiscal Year 2023

-1. Process Safety Management
+1. Process Safety Accidents

 The International Council of Chemical Associations (ICCA) formulated criteria for chemical process safety accidents that require reporting in fiscal year 2017.
-Since fiscal year 2018, the DIC Group has calculated process safety accidents for the Group in Japan in line with these standards.
-In fiscal year 2021, the Group reported seven process safety accidents.
-The process safety accident frequency rate—the number of such accidents per 200,000 work hours—was 0.128.
+Since fiscal year 2018, the DIC Group has reported process safety accidents for the Group in Japan in line with these standards.
+Beginning in fiscal year 2022, the Group sets targets based on results for the immediately preceding three years and implements measures to ensure their achievement.

 2. Risk Assessments at Chemicals Production Facilities

 The DIC Group’s production facilities have an array of application-specific equipment, ranging from units where chemical reactions are conducted to machine presses and other processing equipment.
 In 2013, the Group formulated the DIC Process Risk Management (PRM) Guidelines, which it uses to conduct systematic risk assessments at individual sites.
-These guidelines outline timetables and implementation frameworks for assessing the handling of chemical substances, production processes, production formulas, machinery and work practices with the aim of comprehensively identifying and steadily reducing risks associated with production and R&D processes.
+These guidelines outline timetables and implementation frameworks for assessing risks associated with chemical substances handled, production processes, production formulas, machinery and work practices.
+Since fiscal year 2020, the Group has also used hazard and operability (HAZOP) studies developed to assess the risk of accidents such as the leakage of hazardous substances, fires or explosions at chemicals production facilities.
+Specifically, the Group deploys HAZOP studies to assess risks at facilities that have chemical reaction equipment, including the Yokkaichi, Chiba, Kashima, Sakai and Hokuriku plants.

 3. Third-Party Assessments by the Safety Competency Enhancement Center